 Tables should be 6 feet apart

-No standing or congregating indoors or outdoors while waiting for a table or exiting
+No standing or congregating outdoors while waiting for a table or exiting

 No dancing or standing indoors

 No seating of multiple parties at one table

 Meetings, social events and gatherings (including weddings, potlucks, etc.)

 Limit in home gatherings to household members

 Meeting rooms, banquet centers, private party rooms, private clubs and country clubs may not host gatherings

 Funerals are limited to 10 family members of the decedents, not including staff, see IDPH guidance

 All employees who can work remotely should work remotely.